What’s the Healthier Snack: Fruit or Nuts?

 Bananas are the perfect food for getting a quick sugar release pre- or post-workout, either to top-up or replenish the body’s glycogen stores for a max effort endeavour, or to begin recovering following one.

 Interested in more food tips?
-Check out our Nutrition & Diet pages for more info, or browse all of our Recipes to find healthy meal and snack ideas.
+Check out our Nutrition & Diet pages for more info, learn about some common diet and nutrition myths, or browse all of our Recipes to find healthy meal and snack ideas.
 If you’re learning about nutrition as part of a healthy living regime, then heading to your nearest PureGym and booking a session with one of our expert Personal Trainers is a great way to start.